-- Letter of reference from a ‘reputable’ Thai person, an embassy, a university or a similar person or organisation in high standing
+- Letter of reference from a reputable Thai person, an embassy, a university, or a similar person or organization in high standing

-- Letter from a company stating that you are in the process of getting a work permit
+- Letter from a company saying that you’re getting a work permit

 - Message from your home bank to the Thai bank via the SWIFT messaging network

-For Bangkok Bank, there are online instructions available on how to open an account as a non-resident.
-Following them is probably a good guideline regardless of which bank you’re applying to.
+For Bangkok Bank, there are online instructions on how to open an account as a non-resident.

 Fixed Term Accounts